co-go/better_getter/README.md

 Auto Orders!
   * Just enter in an item name and it will automatically adjust the price, plat, quantity
   * Orders can be placed on item pages as-well
+  * A logged in user's orders can be modified on /orders/

 # TODO
  * Potentially expand to Rivens?